InternetOfUs/interactions-logger-and-analytics/README.md

 CELERY_RESULT_BACKEND='redis://localhost:6379/0'
 ```

-There is also a script for computing the analytics using the logger web service and a task manager.
+There is also a script for computing the analytics, questions and users using the logger, the task manager, the hub, the profile manager and the incentive server.
 It stores them in a .csv file which name should change in order to save analytics computed in different days to avoid overwriting them.